 Images courtesy of Heritage Auctions

-Mint mark location until 1964, no mint marks 1965-1967, mint marks resumed in 1968 but punched onto the obverse, under the date.
-Mid 1980's the mint mark was moved to the obverse and the "P" mint mark was added above the date for Philadelphia minted coins
+Mint mark location until 1964, no mint marks 1965-1967, mint marks resumed in 1968 but punched onto the obverse, above the date.
+Mid 1980's the "P" mint mark was added above the date for Philadelphia minted coins